-This Pea Soup is bright green, sweet and velvety smooth.
+This Green Pea Soup is bright green, sweet and velvety smooth.
 Serve it in a soup bowl or in glass shooters on a buffet.
-The bright green color is so inviting; and the taste will leave everyone asking for more.
-Serve cold with homemade croutons.
+The bright green color is so inviting; and the flavor will leave everyone asking for more.
+Serve Green Pea Soup cold with homemade croutons.

 Prep time: 15 minutes